-Making up about 26 percent of the earth’s crust, DE is found in sediments from rivers, lakes, streams and oceans all over the world.
-It is almost 90 percent silica, which is found in human hair, skin and nails.
+Making up about 26 percent of the earth’s crust, DE is found in sediments from rivers, lakes, streams, and oceans all over the world.
+In fact, is almost 90 percent silica, which is found in human hair, skin, and nails.
 When viewed through a microscope, DE looks like a tube with holes in it.
-It is very hard, has a very strong negative charge and contains about 20 trace minerals.
+It is very hard, has a very strong negative charge, and contains about 20 trace minerals.

-The FDA classifies food-grade DE as safe, and it has an amazing amount of uses and benefits.
+Additionally, the FDA classifies food-grade DE as safe and it has an amazing amount of uses and benefits.
 Here is a list of our Top 10:

-1. Toothpaste.
-DE has abrasive properties and is an effective natural alternative to commercial chemical-laden toothpastes.
+DE has abrasive properties and is an effective natural alternative to commercial chemical-laden toothpaste.
 Just add your own natural flavoring, such as mint, and sprinkle a little DE on your toothbrush.
 DE also works to control bad breath.